nakulmitra/java-interview-questions/README.md

 ### Can you return a `Function` from a method?

 Yes.
-Since functions are objects in Java 8, you can return them:
+Since functions are objects in Java 8, we can return them:

 ```java
 public Function<String, String> getUppercaseFunction() {